 Your small business story is a hero's journey.
 Share it online and you'll be amazed how it connects you with new and existing customers.

 For three years, I wrote on my blog every day.
-Slowly, but surely, I got better.
-Then one day, people bought me.
-They bought my story about how I was a blogger.
+Slowly but surely I got better.
+Then, something changed.
+People believed my story about how I was a blogger.
 You see, at the beginning I was like every other amateur on the web.
 However, I continued to work on my craft and developed a story and style all my own.

-That led to other opportunities and now you get to hear my voice in this article.
+That led to other opportunities and now you’re hearing my voice in this article.

 The Elements of the Hero’s Journey